ffalt/mah/README.md

 ## Features

-* 63 built-in boards
+* 84 built-in boards

 * Random board generator for countless and more challenging games

 * 13 tile/piece image sets; light and dark themes

-* 8 game backgrounds and 7 background colors
+* 7 game backgrounds and 7 background colors

 * 3 difficulty levels and 2 game setup generators

 * Automatic saving and restoring of game state and best times.
   In your browser only - nothing is stored in the cloud!

-* English, Deutsch, Nederlands, Português, Русский, Español, Euskara, 日本語, Français
+* English, Deutsch, Nederlands, Português, Русский, Español, Euskara, 日本語, Français, 中文
   Want to help translate Mah?
 Please use <https://crowdin.com/project/mahjong>

 ## Additional boards/layouts